Since 1980, the US has experienced 275 weather and climate-related disasters. Together, these resulted in over $1.79 trillion in damages as of 2023.

 If your business sustains damage from a fire, paying for those repairs out of pocket could put you out of business.
 For that, you need commercial property insurance.
 It covers everything from your physical location to other property such as tools, inventory, equipment, and furniture.

 When protecting yourself against this kind of damage, consider that “Acts of God” aren’t usually covered by commercial property insurance.
-For protection against floods, hurricanes, tornadoes, and similar natural events you’ll need to purchase all-risk and/or peril-specific insurance.
+For protection against floods, hurricanes, tornadoes, and similar natural events you will need to purchase all-risk and/or peril-specific insurance.

-These types of insurance can be extremely costly, depending on your physical location and the assets you’re looking to protect.
+These types of insurance can be extremely costly, depending on your physical location and the assets you are looking to protect.
 To help mitigate those costs, among other benefits, some companies have embraced captive insurance.

 4. Replace Lost Income

 When a disaster hits and you can’t operate your business until repairs are made, you could potentially lose a lot of money while your doors are closed.
 In that case, business income insurance can help you.

 This type of insurance replaces that lost income until you are ready to start up again.
 That way, you’re still able to pay your bills and maintain your payroll.

 Last year 28% of data breaches occurred among small businesses.
 Data breaches on small businesses are increasing and the security of your clients’ data is more important than ever.

 One way to keep data safe is to have data breach insurance.
 This insurance can help you pay for things like hiring a PR firm, notifying affected individuals, and providing credit monitoring services to victims.